 2. It Hides Design Cues Or Features You Don’t Like

-Another reason why I argue black makes any car looks good is that it hides design cues, features, or language that you don’t like.
+Another reason why I argue black makes any car look good is that it hides design cues, features, or language that you don’t like.
 The design language is a set of rules that guides visual identity.
 In the case of cars, it refers to design features that are commonly shared across the lineup.
 For example, all BMWs share kidney grilles and similar sidelines.

 When done right, design features will not only make cars identifiable but look beautiful as well.
 But when done wrong, it can ruin the overall design of the car.
 In some cases, design features may look entirely out of place.